Keep Your Home Safe, Sustainable, & Dry!

 -Ask a professional at Mentor Homes, not only do we do renovations, we are also here to answer any questions one may have.
 Just figuring out what is what can be confusing so give us a call, or email us at firstname.lastname@example.org.
 You can also go to your nearest home improvement store- they’ll be able to answer all your questions!

-Search for the BEST Eavestrough Contractor.
+Search for the BEST Eavestrough Contractor in Ottawa.

 So, before starting your next Eavestrough, Soffit, or Fascia project: make sure you have exactly what you need in order to get the job done.
 If you are a DIY-er and doing it yourself, make sure you have all the tools and equipment required for the project.
 Ask all the appropriate questions and do some research before spending a dime.
 If you are hiring a professional to do the project for you, make sure it’s the right professional.
 No one wants to get swindled, so make sure you ask your contractor every question necessary to prevent fraud.
 You can check out our previous blog, “10 questions to ask your next contractor”, to make sure you’re asking all the important questions.
 If you need more help determining the best Eavestrough, Fascia, and/or Soffit- please feel free to contact us at: